 - 1 pound lean ground beef

 - 1 tsp coarse sea salt

 - 2 15-ounce jars pizza sauce no-sugar-added + 1/2 jar water

 - Toothpicks (preferably flat)

-For the filling, place flax seed meal in a large mixing bowl and pour coconut milk over the top.
-Let sit for a few minutes (the flax seed meal will thicken), then combine with a fork.
-Incorporate the hamburger, parsley, Parmesan, garlic, salt and black pepper with a fork.
+- For the filling, place the flaxseed meal in a large mixing bowl and pour coconut milk over the top.
+Let sit for a few minutes (the flaxseed meal will thicken), then combine with a fork.
+Incorporate the hamburger, parsley, Parmesan, garlic, salt, and black pepper with a fork.

 - Lay your blanched cabbage leaf on a cutting board.
 Form the filling mixture into 12, roughly 2″ balls.
 Wrap the cabbage leaf around each ball and secure with a toothpick (use two, placed in an “x” if one isn’t enough).
 Repeat with remaining leaves and hamburger mixture.

 - Bring the sauce and 1/2 jar of water to a gentle boil in a 12″ saucepan over medium heat, stirring occasionally to prevent burning.
 Add cabbage packages and cover the pan.
 Gently simmer for 20 minutes (my 12″ pan is so large that I use a cookie sheet to cover the pan.
 With makeshift, metal lids, be sure to use an oven mitt to remove the cover when checking the cabbages or you’ll burn/scald your hands).
 Remove the toothpicks and carefully turn the rolls over, cooking them for another 20 minutes.
 (To remove the toothpicks, I typically use a large spoon to gently hold the cabbage packages down and use tongs to remove each toothpick; then I carefully flip all of the cabbage packages over.)
 Remove the lid and simmer for another 15 minutes to thicken the sauce slightly.
 Serve hot.